loveencounterflow/interskiplist/README.md

 ISL.find_names_with_all_points ascii, [ '2', 'e', ] ---> [                                 'basic-latin' ]
 ```

-## Special Names of Interval Entries
+## Special Keys of Interval Entries

 The following keys of entries are treated specially by InterSkipList: